gerardog/gsudo/README.md

 - <kbd>Ctrl</kbd>+<kbd>C</kbd> key press is correctly forwarded to the elevated process. (eg. cmd/powershell won't die, but ping/nslookup/batch file will.
 - Scripting:
   - `gsudo` can be used on scripts that requires to elevate one or more commands. (the UAC popup will appear once).
   - Outputs and exit codes of the elevated commands can be interpreted: E.g. StdOutbound can be piped or captured (`gsudo dir | findstr /c:"bytes free" > FreeSpace.txt`) and exit codes too ('%errorlevel%)).
+If `gsudo` fails to elevate, the exit code will be 999.
   - If `gsudo` is invoked (with params) from an already elevated console it will just run the commands.
 So if you invoke a script that uses `gsudo` from an already elevated console, it will also work.
 The UAC popup would not appear.

 ## Known issues